samerps/Blender-FastHenry/README.md

 ## 1. Installation Instructions - Windows
-- only compatible with **Blender 4.2** and above
+- Compatible only with **Blender 4.2** and above
-- download extension archive package
+- Download the zipfile of this Blender-FastHenry repository
-- compile/download `fasthenry.exe` executable from [FastHenry-Sam](https://github.com/samerps/FastHenry2-Sam)
+- Complete the compile/download steps for [FastHenry-Sam](https://github.com/samerps/FastHenry2-Sam) to obtain `fasthenry.exe`.
+Note the location.
-- drag and drop archive in Blender
+- In Blender go to the `Edit> Preferences> Get Extensions` menu, use the "Install from Disk" option and select the zipfile to install the extension.
-- enable extension, go to addon preferences and set path for `fasthenry.exe`
+- To enable the extension, go to `Edit> Preferences> Add-Ons` and find the Blender FastHenry extension.
+Set the FastHenry Executable path for the compiled `fasthenry.exe`
 - Blender FastHenry should now be available in the N panel

+  * N-Panel may be collapsed by default upon start.
+Click the arrow to the right of the XYZ Orientation Compass to expand and if correctly installed you will see Blender FH as shown below.

 *MacOS and Linux versions coming soon*